 Jesus isn’t saying that we have power to dictate what will be acceptable in heaven by what we choose here on earth, any more than he is saying that we can ask for any whim to be satisfied, and simply tack on the words “in Jesus’ name” to get what we want.
 Jesus says simply that he will be present in the process of seeking reconciliation, and God will honor the solution reached by two parties who actively seek God’s will.
 We do not do this hard work of building community by ourselves, but through the power of the Holy Spirit.

-We all have known churches that have been split apart by grievances that became divisive issues.
-When those unresolved issues become the center of a church’s attention, the wound never heals, and the church gets stuck.
-Christ’s words may seem harsh, but treating someone who will not be reconciled as “a Gentile and a tax collector” may be the only way a church can survive the aftermath of such a crisis.
+When unresolved issues become the center of a church’s attention, the wound never heals, and the church gets stuck in crisis mode.
+Christ’s words may seem harsh, but treating someone who refuses reconciliation as “a Gentile and a tax collector” may be the only way a church can survive such a crisis.

 Here we are, back at that “Gentile and a tax collector” phrase I mentioned earlier.
 While his disciples may have heard this as a standard expression for excluding an outcast, Christ’s practice was to include both Gentiles and tax collectors among his followers.
 Matthew himself was a tax collector, after all!